MetaBarj0/trinitycore-in-docker/README.md

 ### It does not work with Docker Desktop for Windows

-Actually, it may work, but it's untested (yet).
-Unfortunately, this way is not yet supported.
-It's planned though to make it work using this fantastic tool.
-Be patient.
-However, Docker Desktop for MacOS and OrbStack is also fully supported.
-In the mean time, `trinitycore-in-docker` is fully functional in a linux environment.
-Actually, I'm developping in using my very own ProxMox node (kind of Debian with hypervisor manager capabilities) and an OrbStack Linux machine based on alpine edge.
+Nope indeed.
+Due to lack of compliancy with POSIX environment, it's a pain in the a\*\* to make it work with Docker Desktop for Windows.
+However, don't loose hope as it's possible to make it works with `WSL2`.
+I need to fine tune the thing and provide scripts to help you setup and `WSL2` environment though.
+It's on its way, be patient.